19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 (2) The High Court may, on the application of the Public Prosecutor, also exercise the powers conferred by subsections (3) to (7) where —

-(a) a confiscation order is made against a person who is, by reason of section 26, taken to be convicted of a drug trafficking offence or a serious offence, as the case may be;
+(a) a confiscation order is made against a person who is, by reason of section 26, taken to be convicted of a drug dealing offence or a serious offence, as the case may be;

+[Act 21 of 2014 wef 01/09/2014]

 (b) the order is not subject to appeal; and